 Why It’s a Requirement and Who Needs it?

-The purpose of the BCIN is to ensure that construction in the communities of Ontario, Canada, is safe and up to code.
+The purpose of the BCIN is to ensure that construction in Ontario, Canada, is safe and up to code.

 The following professionals and businesses are required to be qualified and registered with the Ontario Ministry of Municipal Affairs: